hirlon/Fiona_BlueStampPortfolio/index.md

 One of the challenges I faced during my third milestone was my robotic arm moving by itself.
 Although I unplugged the pins from the joysticks, the servos were still receiving unwanted signals which conflicts with the signals I was originally trying to send.
 I fixed this by commenting out/deleting any code correlated to the joystick.
 Another challenge I had was my claw suddently not working, turns out the wires on the servo broke off so I just had to replace it.

 ## Next Steps
-For my modifications, I am planning to add more joints to my robotic arm using cadded parts.
+For my modifications, I am planning to add more joints to my robotic arm using CAD parts.

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s6oYnf6QK6A?si=ZWjJvlmnjy_reT9l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>